 - Water: For cacti, they like fairly moist environments, so water regularly, especially during the growing season.
 Make sure not to let them sit in water to avoid rotting the roots.

-- Temperature: Warm tropical temperatures above seventy degrees.
-They cannot survive frost.
+- Temperature: Warm tropical temperatures above 70 F. They cannot survive frost.

 - Soil: Most cactus potting mixes should work fine, ideally a well-draining mix with some organic material.